Djokovic returns to world number one, Nadal out of top 100

 Alcaraz dropped to second place while Daniil Medvedev, who crashed out in the first round, also slid one place down to third.
 Roland Garros runner-up Casper Ruud remained in fourth place.

-Nadal, a 14-times French Open champion, has endured an injury-plagued season and not played since January because of a hip injury sustained during the Australian Open.
+Nadal, a 14-time French Open champion, has endured an injury-plagued season and has not played since January because of a hip injury sustained during the Australian Open.

 The 37-year-old has dropped from 15th to 136th in the rankings due to his continued absence from the tour.
 He underwent surgery earlier this month and is expected to be out for five months.